Dasharo/docs/docs/projects/capsule-updates.md

   progress](https://github.com/Dasharo/dasharo-issues/milestone/31)

 This task enhances coreboot by enabling support for UEFI Capsule Update.
-It modifies coreboot to be able to operate partially in 64-bit mode, extends memory access beyond 4GB, and implements mechanisms for identifying capsule image locations.
-Capsule coalescing logic is rewritten to consolidate firmware update capsules into a single memory region. coreboot is adjusted to reserve this memory region and pass the information to the UEFI payload.
-Additionally, a new handler is implemented to write to SPI flash, enabling full BIOS image overwrite only when a valid capsule update is present.
+It modifies coreboot to be able to access beyond 4GB, and implements mechanisms for identifying capsule image locations.
+Capsule coalescing logic is ported to coreboot to consolidate firmware update capsules into a single memory region. coreboot is adjusted to reserve this memory region and pass the information to the UEFI payload.
+Additionally, a new SMI handler is implemented to write to SPI flash, enabling full BIOS image overwrite only when a valid capsule update is present.

 - Enable memory access above 4GB